-- Max Containers Per Node—This property limits the number of containers that can be opened by users at one time per ArcGIS Notebook Server machine.
+- Max containers per node—This property limits the number of containers that can be opened interactively at one time per ArcGIS Notebook Server machine.
 The default value is 20 containers; after the limit is reached, additional containers cannot be opened.
-Containers that are opened for automated execution using the executeNotebook operation have their own limit property and do not count toward this limit.
+Containers that are opened for automated running using the executeNotebook operation have their own limit property and do not count toward this limit.

 View and change settings in Server Manager

 Follow these steps to access the site settings.

 - Sign in to your ArcGIS Enterprise portal as an administrator and open ArcGIS Notebook Server Manager.

 - Open the Settings page, and click Runtimes.

 - If you change any of the setting values, the Save button becomes available.
 Click it to save your edits.